-- be designed to accommodate the emergency evacuation procedure; - give an automatic indication of the fire warning and its location.
-If the indicator panel is located in a part of the premises other than the control point (for example, to the secretary's office) there should ideally be a repeater panel sited in the control point; - be maintained and tested by a competent person; and - communicate with a central control room (if you have one).
+- be designed to accommodate the emergency evacuation procedure; - give an automatic indication of the fire warning and its location; - be maintained and tested by a competent person; and - communicate with a central control room (if you have one).

 New automatic fire detection systems should be designed and installed by a competent person.
 Further guidance is given in BS 5839-116 or a more recent standard where applicable.